henry4026/bank-marketing-project/README.md

     - precision: 61%, recall: 54%
   - nerual network
     - precision: 32%, recall:0.97%

 # ROC curve
-  - as we can see from this roc curve, the auc for different model is very similiar
+  - as we can see from this roc curve, the auc for different model is very similiar.
+  - to determine the best model, we choose to determine by the precision recall.

 ![roc-curve](/image/roc-curve.png)

 # Cost benefit matrix
+- we create cost benefit martrix to fit the business needs.
 - If customers purchase term deposit and our prediction is the same.
 We will have $70 profit($100 - $30 labor cost).
 - If customers purchase term deposit and our prediction is the opposite.
 We will lose $100(we lost a potential customer)
 - If customers are not purchasing term deposit and our prediction is the same. we will not gain or lose anything.